We plan to remove

 Gives how to create the adjacency matrix for undirected graphs.
 It is ignored for directed graphs.
 Possible values:

-upper: the upper right triangle of the matrix is used,lower: the lower left triangle of the matrix is used.both: the whole matrix is used, a symmetric matrix is returned.- attr
+upper: the upper right triangle of the matrix is used,lower: the lower left triangle of the matrix is used.both: the whole matrix is used, a symmetric matrix is returned.- weights

 - names